rocrisp/cakephp-app/README.md

 Based on Centos 7 and PHP 7.3

-**Note: This project is meant to be an example to study the basics and essentials of Kubernetes Operators using the Openshift platfrom with the CakePHP application in a Docker environment, therefore it is build on an Centos base image rather then a PHP base image, uses a 'simple' webserver like Apache and has some non-efficient commands to demonstrate stuff.**
+**Note: This project is meant to be an example to study the basics and essentials of Kubernetes Operators using the Openshift platfrom with the CakePHP application in a Docker environment, therefore it is build on an Centos base image rather then a PHP base image.**

 Usage
 -----